1949 Brown Bears football team

-The 1949 Brown Bears football team represented Brown University during the 1949 college football season.
-In their sixth and final season under head coach Charles "Rip" Engle, the Bears compiled an 8–1 record, and outscored their opponents 263 to 94.
-Joe Paterno and J. S. Scott were the team captains.
-Brown played its home games at Brown Stadium in Providence, Rhode Island.
+The 1949 Brown Bears football team was an American football team that represented Brown University as an independent during the 1949 college football season.
+In their sixth and final year under head coach Rip Engle, the Bears compiled an 8–1 record and outscored opponents by a total of 263 to 94.
+They lost to Princeton in the third game of the season, but won every other game, including contests with Yale, Harvard, Columbia, Holy Cross, and Colgate.